• Skip to main content

 Popcorn is not a food that you can feed to a chinchilla as part of its everyday diet, because even small amounts can cause your chinchilla’s stools to come out runnier than usual.

-Popcorn is also high in fat and carbs.
+Popcorn is high in fat and carbs.
 Too many carbs can cause your chinchilla to bloat.
 And bloating can cause a range of digestive issues and stomach pain.

 It is also a high-calorie food for chinchillas.
 Every 100 grams of popcorn contains 387 calories.
 Chinchillas should only eat 200 calories for every 100 grams of food.